Nanami-Bakery-Official/Nanami-7-Bakery/README.md

 * Your Engineering Brain 🧠

 ---
-*Created for the Cyber Summit 2026 - CyberTrace ESPITA*
+*Created for the Cyber Summit 2026